Onelinerhub/onelinerhub/python-numpy/append-data-to-array.md

-# Append data to array
+# Append new values to array

 ```python
 import numpy as np